LEE-Yerim/LEE-Yerim/README.md

 ## Hi, there!
 I'm Yerim 😄

-I studied Mathematics and Computer Science at Pusan National University
+I got a Bachelor's degree in Mathematics and Computer Science at Pusan National University

 I'm interested in engineering AI software, analyzing and predicting time series data